 Brief History into Hair Loss

 As long as men have been losing hair, there have been ‘cures’… and some have been truly incredible.
 Ancient Egyptians favoured sea crab bites.
 Ancient Greeks favoured a mix of pigeon droppings, horseradish and beetroot or nettles.
-In 19th century France, they rubbed on a cure that contained extract of guinea pig and dog testicles.
+In the 19th century France, they rubbed on a cure that contained an extract of guinea pig and dog testicles.
 Be reassured that, as leaders in the research and development of hair loss treatments, we investigate many but utilise only the latest proven treatments.

 Understanding Hair Loss

 There are a number of different types of hair loss – and almost as many different causes.

 Dispelling Popular Myths